hyperledger-gerrit-archive/fabric-sdk-go/README.md

 ### Go Tags
 The following Go tags can be supplied to enable additional functionality:
-- pkcs11: includes support for configuring BCCSP with PKCS11 provider.
-Note: libltdl must be installed.
 - experimental: includes support for experimental features.

 ## Contributing to the Go SDK